Super Covering Maps: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this paper, we have introduced the notion of super covering maps.
 These are maps between super Riemann surfaces which satisfy a superconformality condition eq.~(\ref{eq:gamma_sc}) and have a simple local structure around their ramification points, see eq.~(\ref{eq:gamma_reg}).
-We have shown that these maps play an important role in the $\text{AdS}_3/\text{CFT}_2$ correspondence.
+We first studied the properties of these interesting geometric objects.
+Then, we showed that these maps play an important role in the $\text{AdS}_3/\text{CFT}_2$ correspondence.
 Concretely, they appear in the symmetric product orbifold of a SCFT, where they can be used to calculate correlators in a manifestly supersymmetric way.
+This manifestly supersymmetric formalism using super covering maps could be applied in the future to investigate properties of certain symmetric orbifold correlators.
+In particular, one could study extremal correlators and their special properties in this framework \cite{Pakman:2009ab}.\footnote{I thank Lior Benizri for discussions about this application.}

-On the string theory side of the duality, super covering maps solve the Ward identities of the hybrid formalism correlators.
+On the string theory side of the duality, we observed signs of the super covering map in the RNS and hybrid formalism.
+In the RNS formalism, we set up Ward identities and saw that they have a localised solution in the simple case where the odd spacetime coordinates are zero.
+In the hybrid formalism, super covering maps solve the Ward identities of the worldsheet correlators.
 The symplectic bosons and free fermions thus give components of the super covering map when inserted into correlators.

-In string theory, we were unable to see the full super covering map in the correlators because of difficulties in formulating theories with simultaneous worldsheet and space-time supersymmetry.
-Indeed, in the hybrid formalism analysis of Section \ref{sec:string_theory}, only a part of the super covering map appears, because the worldsheet fields are inserted without a superpartner.
+In string theory, we were unable to see the full super covering map in the correlators because of difficulties in formulating theories with simultaneous worldsheet and spacetime supersymmetry.
+Indeed, in the hybrid formalism analysis of Section \ref{ssec:hybrid}, only a part of the super covering map appears, because the worldsheet fields are inserted without a superpartner.
 As the $\mcl{N}=4$ algebra in the hybrid formalism is twisted, the natural superspace in this case is semi-rigid geometry \cite{Distler:1991mf}.
-This geometry does not naturally fit together with the space-time SRS.
-Conversely, in the RNS formalism, it is easy to introduce worldsheet superpartners, but adding a dependence on an odd space-time variable inserts twist fields into the correlators \cite{Giveon:1998ns}, making the Ward identity analysis more difficult.\footnote{It is straight-forward to analyse the Ward identities in the RNS formalism if one sets all the odd space-time variables to zero.
-However, in this case the super covering maps which appear are trivial extensions of the underlying covering map.}
+This geometry does not naturally fit together with the spacetime SRS.
+Conversely, in the RNS formalism, it is easy to introduce worldsheet superpartners, but adding a dependence on an odd spacetime variable inserts twist fields into the correlators \cite{Giveon:1998ns}, making the Ward identity analysis more difficult.
+A more extensive study of these constraints would certainly be interesting.